 Probability of Default (PD): PD refers to the likelihood that a loan will default within a specified time horizon, which is usually set at 12 months, given certain characteristics.
 The Group uses two different probability of default rates while calculating expected credit losses as per the IFRS 9.

-Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2019 (Currency - In thousands of Turkish Lira ("TL"))
+Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2020

 Identification and measurement of impairment (continued)